 A lactation consultant is usually focused on whether the baby is getting enough breast milk to grow and develop appropriately to meet the breastfed baby growth charts.
-The lactation consultant’s narrative might be that breast milk different from formula in that it requires time and patience in order for mom to build an appropriate milk supply.
+The lactation consultant’s narrative might be that breast milk different from the formula in that it requires time and patience in order for the mom to build an appropriate milk supply.
 Lactation consultants believe strongly that breast milk is the best infant food.

 The night nurse/family member/support person might be more concerned about what happens when they are there to help.
-Their narrative may be around a healthy sleep cycle and regular night-time feelings.
+Their narrative maybe around a healthy sleep cycle and regular night-time feelings.
 They may use tools like swaddling and pacifiers to sleep train a baby.

 Parents might find themselves in the middle of this triangle of information, trying to do the very best for their baby.
 First consider what is best for you and your family.
 Think about where the information is coming from and what the speaker’s intention is.
 Does their narrative match yours?
 Are their strategies shared with the appropriate intentions?
 Does their outcome match yours?
 Are the suggested strategies applicable to your situation?